SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/units.md

 ^However, alternant is often only used for allomorphs »⟮Alternation⟯« is ⟮the fact of⟯ ⟮＿alternants＿⟯ ⟮c_-;existing⟯.
 »⟮An alloetic unit⟯« is an alternant of the same etic unit.
+Alternant selection is choosing an alternant for an emic unit.
 For a given etic unit, an alloetic unit is called allo + etic unit name.

 #### distribution